Okm165/cairo1-cairo0bootloader/README.md

 # cairo1-cairo0bootloader

-This project implements a modified version of the cairo0 bootloader to facilitate the loading and execution of cairo1 compiled pie zip files.
-This allows for interoperability between cairo1 and cairo0, enabling cairo1 tasks to run within the cairo0 bootloader environment.
+This project implements a modified version of the Cairo0 bootloader to facilitate the loading and execution of Cairo1 compiled PIE zip files.
+This enables interoperability between Cairo1 and Cairo0, allowing Cairo1 tasks to run within the Cairo0 bootloader environment.

-## Overview

-The primary goal of this project is to extend the functionality of the existing cairo0 bootloader to support loading and running cairo1 compiled pie zip files.
-By doing so, it opens up opportunities for leveraging both cairo versions within the same environment, enhancing interoperability and compatibility.

 ## Getting Started

 To set up the project environment and run the bootloader, follow these steps:

-1. **Setup Python Environment**: Recommended Python 3.9.0 environment set up.
+1. **Setup Python Environment**: Ensure you have a compatible Python environment set up.

 2. **Installation**: Run `python setup.py` to install the necessary dependencies and set up the project.

+3. **Compile Cairo1**: Compile Cairo1 files into the Cairo PIE format by running `python compile.py`.

-3. **Run Bootloader**: Execute `python run.py` to start the bootloader and begin loading and executing cairo1 tasks within the cairo0 environment.
+4. **Run Bootloader**: Start the bootloader by running `python run.py`, which will initiate the loading and execution of Cairo1 tasks within the Cairo0 environment.

+## Work in Progress

+Currently, only output building is supported.
+More features will be added soon!